rooseveltframework/roosevelt/README.md

 Some notable features:

 - Minimal boilerplate to get started.
-Teddy Roosevelt—[the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html)—curtailed the abuse of monopolists, so there's no way he would ever put up with all the indecipherable boilerplate common to other web frameworks.
+Teddy Roosevelt—referred to by Cracked magazine as the "[the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html)"—curtailed the abuse of monopolists, so there's no way he would ever put up with all the indecipherable boilerplate common to other web frameworks.
 - Default directory structure is simple, but easily configured.
 - Concise default [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
 - Uses [Teddy](https://github.com/rooseveltframework/teddy) HTML templates by default which are much easier to read and maintain than popular alternatives.
 Can be configured to use any templating system that supports Express.
+  - Need some extra speed in template parsing?
+Consider writing your templates in [PHP](https://php.net)!
+The Roosevelt team also built a view engine that lets you [use PHP as your templating engine](https://github.com/rooseveltframework/express-php-view-engine) in a Roosevelt app or any other Express application.
+PHP should be faster than any JS-based templating engine for complex templates since its parser is written in C rather than JS.
-- [LESS](http://lesscss.org) preconfigured out of the box to intelligently minify your external-facing CSS files.
-There's also built-in support for [Sass](https://sass-lang.com), and [Stylus](https://stylus-lang.com).
+- [LESS](http://lesscss.org) preconfigured out of the box to intelligently minify your external-facing CSS files via [clean-css](https://www.npmjs.com/package/clean-css).
+There's also built-in support for [Sass](https://sass-lang.com) and [Stylus](https://stylus-lang.com).
 Other CSS preprocessors can be used as well with a bit of extra configuration.
-- Built-in, easy to use interface for creating [Webpack](https://webpack.js.org/) bundles for modularizing and minifying your frontend JS.
+- Built-in, easy to use interface for creating [Webpack](https://webpack.js.org/) bundles for module bundling and minifying your frontend JS.
 - Automatic server reloading when your backend code changes (via [nodemon](https://nodemon.io)) and automatic browser reloading when your frontend code changes (via [reload](https://github.com/alallier/reload)).
 - Automatic HTML validation in development mode of your post-server rendered HTML powered by [express-html-validator](https://github.com/rooseveltframework/express-html-validator).